Social Psychology Network

 EXCITING NEW PROGRAM OF HERO RESEARCH AND MEDIA OUTREACH: I am involved in founding the Heroic Imagination Project, designed to do original research, curriculum development and media involvement in creative ways that together explore the nature of heroism in its many manifestations.
 The first ideas of such a project can be found in Chapter 16 of The Lucifer Effect and on our web site: www.heroicimagination.org.

-Please see the recent lecture I gave on evil and heroism at the TED conference in Monterey, on YouTube, TED.com, and the Lucifer Web site.
+Please see the recent lecture I gave on evil and heroism at the TED conference in Monterey, on YouTube, TED.com, and the Lucifer.com website.

 Primary Interests: